 - Advanced Periodontitis – This is the final stage of gum disease, and the fibers and bone supporting your teeth are officially destroyed.
 In this case, your teeth may begin to shift or loosen and your bite may also be affected.
 If aggressive treatment can’t save them, the teeth will need to be extracted.

+If you notice blood in the sink when you brush your teeth, please give us a call to discuss your treatment options.
 To learn about the services we provide at our practice, visit www.drrobertruyak.com for more information.
 To schedule an appointment with Dr. Robert B. Ruyak, DMD in Bethlehem, PA, call 610-861-0777.